niftools/blender_niftools_addon/docs/development/design/issues.rst

     faces = [face if face[2] else (face[2], face[0], face[1])
              for face in faces]

-  before feeding faces to blender.
+  before feeding faces to Blender.

 * It appears that we have to use :meth:`bpy.types.bpy_prop_collection.add` (undocumented) and